ipa320/RosTooling.github.io/docu/NewCommunicationObjects.md

      response
       String data
 ```
-The reason is that when one of these objects have to be referenced during the definition of a node it will be imposible for the model to distinguish which is the correct one (both are defined as my_msgs/Hello and whitin the dame model file).
-For these cases we recommend to split the objects into two different model files.
+The reason is that when one of these objects has to be referenced during the definition of a node it will be impossible for the model to distinguish which is the correct one (both are defined as my_msgs/Hello and within the dame model file).
+For these cases, we recommend splitting the objects into two different model files.

 The repository [RosCommonObjects](https://github.com/ipa320/RosCommonObjects) holds further examples.